DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/troubleshooting.md

 This causes the SDK to output additional information about what it's doing and what errors it's encountering, which may help you and Datadog Support narrow down your issue.

+## Not seeing Errors

+The most common reason users aren't seeing errors in RUM is because there is no view started.
+Make sure you are staring a view with `DatadogSdk.instance.rum?.startView` or that if you are using `DatadogRouteObserver` that your current Route has a name.

+## Not seeing Distributed Traces on Resources

+There are three possible settings you should check related to distributed tracing.

+First, if you are not seeing any resources loads for your RUM View, check that you have setup either the `DatadogTrackingHttpClient` with `enableHttpTracking`, or that you are properly wrapping a `Client` from the `http` package with `DatadogClient`.

+Second, ensure that you have properly set `firstPartyHosts` in your configuration.
+Datadog only generates and sends tracing headers to the hosts you specify in this property.
+Note that `firstPartyHosts` does not support wildcards or Regular Expressions.

+Lastly, Datadog sets your tracing sample rate to 20% by default, so distributed traces will only be available on 20% of resource loads.
+While debugging, you may want to set `RumConfiguration.tracingSamplingRate` property to 100.

 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}